ittner/newslinkrss/README.md

 standard metadata and HTTP headers will be used (in this order).

+#### Locale-dependent dates

+Some date formats depend on the system locale, most common cases being month names (tokens `%b` and `%B`), and the date parsing options will also depend on it to interpret these dates correctly.
+By default, newslinkrss will use the locale set for the current user, read from environment variables, and ignore any failure if it is not available or is invalid.
+Option `--locale` allows setting an explicit locale name, so newslinkrss will use it or abort in the event of a failure.
+If you want to keep the default best-effort approach for a non-default locale, set environment variable LC_ALL when caling newslinkrss (i.e. call with `"LC_ALL=pt_BR.UTF-8 newslinkrss <options>"`).

 ### Ignoring URLs

 The link pattern (-p) has a counterpart `--ignore-pattern` (shortcut `-i`)